TapendraBaduwal/TapendraBaduwal/README.md

-Hi there 👋 I am Tapendra Baduwal currently working in the field of Artificial Intelligence,Machine learning,Data science,Business Intelligence,Entrepreneurship in IT.
+Hi there, 👋 I am Tapendra Baduwal, currently working in the fields of Machine Learning, Data Science, and Business Intelligence, particularly focused on Feature Engineering, ML and DL Algorithms, Computer Vision, and Natural Language Processing.
+My ultimate career goal is to become an artificial intelligence researcher.